deanwampler/spark-scala-tutorial/README.markdown

 ```
 println("Create the 'external' kjv Hive table:")
 hql("""
-  |CREATE EXTERNAL TABLE IF NOT EXISTS kjv (
+  CREATE EXTERNAL TABLE IF NOT EXISTS kjv (
-  |  book    STRING,
+    book    STRING,
-  |  chapter INT,
+    chapter INT,
-  |  verse   INT,
+    verse   INT,
-  |  text    STRING)
+    text    STRING)
-  |ROW FORMAT DELIMITED FIELDS TERMINATED BY '|'
+  ROW FORMAT DELIMITED FIELDS TERMINATED BY '|'
-  |LOCATION '/tmp/data'
-  |""".stripMargin)
+  LOCATION '/tmp/data'""")
 ...
 ```

-Use HiveQL to create a table.
-In this case, an `EXTERNAL` table, where we just tell it use data in a particular directory (`LOCATION`).
+Here we use a triple-quoted string to specify a multi-line HiveQL statement to create a table.
+In this case, an `EXTERNAL` table is created, where we just tell it use data in a particular directory (`LOCATION`).

 A few things are necessary to do first or keep in mind: